noynaert/csc274handouts/Unit_13_Network_Commands_and_Stuff/Unit_13_010_NetworkingTermsAndConcepts.md

 ## DNS

 The Domain Name System (DNS) assigns names to IP addresses.
 For example, the computer named "noynaert.com" has an IP address of 216.239.34.21

+## Ports

+Ports are connection points on servers.

+A server may run multiple servers.
+Each server has a "port" assigned to it.
+For example, on woz, port 80 is for Http access (web pages).

+## Firewall

+A firewall is a a security measure.
+A firewall blocks traffic to computers and ports on those computers.

+Firewalls may be on a computer or may be part of the network.